Shade 3D

 Shade 3D is a 3D modeling, rendering, animation, 3D printing computer program developed by e frontier Japan and published by Mirye Software.
-In October 2013, Shade 3D development team formed a new company called Shade3D Co.,Ltd., and continue to develop and market the program.
+In October 2013, Shade 3D development team formed a new company called Shade3D Co., Ltd., and continue to develop and market the program.
 After terminating the sales agreement with e frontier Japan and Mirye Software by the end of December 2014, Shade3D company is now developing and marketing Shade 3D products in Japan and worldwide exclusively.

 History

 Shade was first published in Japan in the mid 1980s, making it one of the oldest 3D applications on macOS and Windows.
 E Frontier, a Japanese software company acquired Shade from its previous owner ExpressionTools in the early 2000s.
 E Frontier later acquired Curious Labs, the developer of Poser and marketed Shade through a subsidiary E Frontier America.
 E Frontier America sold its directly owned assets to Smith Micro.
 In 2009, Mirye Software started localization and publishing of Shade in the English language worldwide until 2014 December.
-After then, Shade3D Co.,Ltd is now handling both Japanese and English version development and worldwide marketing included Japan.
+After then, Shade3D Co., Ltd is now handling both Japanese and English version development and worldwide marketing included Japan.
 Shade 3D has an estimated 200,000 users worldwide.

 Special features

-Shade 3D supports polygon modeling, however all versions of Shade support curved surface modeling based on bezier based lines - a unique modeling method similar to bezier based vector editing tools such as Adobe Illustrator and not available in some other 3D modeling applications.
+Shade 3D supports polygon modeling, however all versions of Shade support curved surface modeling based on Bézier based lines - a unique modeling method similar to Bézier based vector editing tools such as Adobe Illustrator and not available in some other 3D modeling applications.
 Shade also supports NURBS based modeling.
 Modeling in Shade is done with Metric or Imperial measurements selected making Shade useful for architecture.

 The Professional version of Shade creates large renders.
 Shade 14 Pro renders up to 22528x22528.
 This render size is larger than the 12000x8700 IMAX digital version theoretical display size.
 In print, a 1200dpi A3 document(11.7x16.5in/297x420mm) is 14032x19842.

 Shade 3D has specific features for 3D printing using the Shade 3D Print Assistant, a feature to interactively diagnose and fix common problems with 3d models used with 3d printers, such as working with manifold geometry.

 The current Shade 14 supports a wide variety of popular formats including adobe formats (ai, psd, swf), movie formats (avi, mov, QuickTime VR panorama, QuickTime VR cubic, QuickTime VR object), 3d formats (obj, lwo, 3ds, dxf, rib), video game digital asset formats (bvh, direct x, COLLADA, collada animation, Blue Mars, Second Life), picture formats (bmp, targa, tiff, png, epix, hdr, openEXR), and format options with toon rendering on export (ai, swf) among others.
 This wide format support of popular application formats makes working between programs easier than usual.

 Because of its history with the Poser product line, some versions of Shade also incorporate PoserFusion, a file hosting solution rather than a direct file import solution.
 This allows Shade to maintain Poser specific features within the Shade rendering environment; it is possible to later edit the original Poser file and then see the changes reflected in the hosting Shade scene.